 Review summary: Sony RX10 IV vs Panasonic G9

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Sony RX10 IV and the Panasonic G9?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Sony Cyber-shot DSC-RX10 IV:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video autofocus: Features on-sensor phase-detection for more confident movie autofocus.

 - More detailed LCD: Has a higher resolution rear screen (1440k vs 1040k dots).